lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 ## Working with matrices
 ### Project Setup
 - Create a file named `TestAssignment.java`. <br>
+- For Unit Testing create a file named `Test_TestAssignment.java`. <br>
 - You'll need only basic Java features, **do not import** any libraries (except java.lang.*) and don't wrap the file in package. <br>
-- Add a file TestAssignment.java to a .zip archive named NameSurname.zip.
+- Add files TestAssignment.java to a .zip archive named NameSurname.zip.
 For example: `JaneDoe.zip`<br>
 - We `WILL NOT` grade an assignment submitted omitting these rules.

 ### Matrix Jugglery